CosmoStat/Tutorials/README.md

 3. Quick introduction to Fisher Matrix forecasts.
 3. An example of a 2-dimensional GC Fisher Matrix.

-### How to install
+### How to install using Docker

 In order to run the tutorial notebooks and to have the Boltzmann codes installed, without problems, we will use Docker containers.
-If you haven't installed [Docker](www.docker.com), check their website or our CosmoStat tutorial on [Docker for Data Scientists](https://cosmostat.github.io/Tutorials/docker/docker-introduction/#0).
+If you haven't installed [Docker](www.docker.com), check their [website for installation instructions](https://docs.docker.com/get-docker/).
+If you are interested in more details about Docker, check our CosmoStat tutorial on [Docker for Data Scientists](https://cosmostat.github.io/Tutorials/docker/docker-introduction/#0).

 1. Pull the docker image that can be found [here](https://hub.docker.com/repository/docker/santiagocasas/einstein-boltzmann-codes)